mikeryan/ice9-bluetooth-sniffer/README.md

 The `install` target will copy the binary into `$HOME/.config/wireshark/extcap`.
 An `uninstall` target is also provided as a convenience.

-If you want to install the module to a custom directory, set `EXTCAP_INSTALL_PATH` when running `cmake`.

 ## Running